learn-co-curriculum/introduction-to-the-dom/README.md

 2. Right click and view source

 	Here's how you do it.
 Right click (or two finger click if you have a mac) on your browser.
 You should see a dropdown menu.
-Towards the bottom, you will see an option to 'view page source'.
+Towards the bottom, you will see an option to 'inspect'.
 Click on that.

 ![dev-tools](https://s3.amazonaws.com/learn-verified/inspect-element.png)

-If you examine the newly opened tab, you will see the HTML used to construct the page you were viewing.
+This will open up a panel in your web browser (probably at the bottom).
 It will look something like this:

 ![html](https://s3.amazonaws.com/learn-verified/dom-dev-tools.png)